Sr. Janet Eisner, SND

 Dr. Michael Galligan-Stierle

-Michael has been married for 39 years to Pamela, and they are the proud parents of two biological and two adopted children, and grandparents of six grandchildren.
+Michael has been married for forty years to Pamela, and they are the proud parents of their four grown children, and grandparents of six grandchildren.

 Rev. Michael Himes